-Yesterday I posted a powerful article by Heath Veuleman entitled “What’s Love Got to Do With It?”
-The article got me thinking about so many different issues.
+Heath Veuleman’s powerful article “What’s Love Got to Do With It?” got me thinking about so many different things.
 One of the main issues though ties into some artwork I began working on in 2003.

 In 2 Peter 1:5-9, Peter gives a recipe for spiritual maturity.

 But also for this very reason, giving all diligence, add to your faith virtue, to virtue knowledge, to knowledge self-control, to self-control perseverance, to perseverance godliness, to godliness brotherly kindness, and to brotherly kindness love.
 For if these things are yours and abound, you will be neither barren nor unfruitful in the knowledge of our Lord Jesus Christ.
 For he who lacks these things is shortsighted, even to blindness, and has forgotten that he was cleansed from his old sins.
 (2 Peter 1:5-9)

 This passage was important for me artistically when I was struggling to unpack the heart of my artwork’s meaning.
 In this passage, the given for a follower of Christ is that they have faith.
 That is the most basic element in being a disciple.
 To that faith, Peter provides a sequential list of things to add- virtue (the commitment to do right), knowledge, self-control (Temperance in the KJV), perseverance, godliness, brotherly kindness, and love.
 As an artist, the fact that I make art is the given.
 As a believer, the first things I need to add to my faith are virtue and knowledge.
 As an artist, the primary elements in my work were the line and the drip.

 One thing that occurred to me over the years, as I meditated on this passage, is how backward so many evangelicals have it.